Local Chefs Lead Culinary Adventures

 Sushi Roku, located in the W Scottsdale, serves contemporary sushi along with dishes that blend Asian and international flavors.
 With such a diverse menu, the best way to experience it is by enjoying the Omakase dinner.
 Omakase, from the Japanese word meaning “I’ll leave it up to you,” does exactly that—leaves the menu up to the chef.

 No two experiences are the same, but it is sure to be a memorable meal.
-My favorite dish was Fluke Kumquat Sashimi served with yuzu vinaigrette.
-The flavors are so fresh and clean and the bit of tartness with the yuzu spotlights the delicate fish.
+My favorite dish when I experienced the Omakase was Fluke Kumquat Sashimi served with yuzu vinaigrette.
+The flavors were so fresh and clean and the bit of tartness with the yuzu spotlighted the delicate fish.
 The evening included delicious steamed shrimp dumplings and a sushi platter and concluded with a play on s’mores, complete with a tabletop fire pot, where we roasted our own marshmallows.

-Chef Michael Cairns and his team at Omni Scottsdale Resort & Spa at Montelucia host exclusive interactive dinners known as the Chef’s Kitchen Dinners.
-Kitchen Dinners showcase a visiting winemaker or distiller and take place in a space Chef Cairns created to make people feel as if they’re dining with friends.
-I love the outdoor patio surrounded by Chef’s hand-cultivated herb gardens and even a rose bush from his old family farm.
-The interior space is just as comfortable and personal, filled with mementos from his lifetime of culinary travels and a pegboard—painted blue—just like the one Julia Child had in her kitchen.
+The culinary team at Omni Scottsdale Resort & Spa at Montelucia hosts exclusive interactive dinners known as the Chef’s Kitchen Dinners.
+Kitchen Dinners showcase a visiting winemaker or distiller and take place in a space the resort created to make people feel as if they’re dining with friends.
+I love the outdoor patio surrounded by hand-cultivated herb gardens.
+The interior space is just as comfortable and personal, filled with mementos you might find in your own kitchen.

-During Kitchen Dinners, diners watch Chef prepare the meal in the open kitchen, each carefully choreographed to compliment the visiting winemaker’s or distiller’s selections and served family style.
+During Kitchen Dinners, diners watch the chefs prepare the meal in the open kitchen, each carefully choreographed to compliment the visiting winemaker’s or distiller’s selections and served family style.

 Another fun chef-led eating adventure is at ZuZu at Hotel Valley Ho in downtown Scottsdale.
-Chef Charles Wiley features a monthly Monday Night Chef’s Table with wine pairings and a monthly Brew Master Dinner Series with beer pairings.
-Both start with passed appetizers and a drink.
-You’ll have a chance to meet the winemaker or beer maker before tasting four courses of Chef Wiley’s food paired with the featured wines or beers.
+The culinary team at ZuZu features a monthly Monday Night Chef’s Table with wine pairings.
+It starts with passed appetizers and a drink.
+You’ll have a chance to meet the winemaker before tasting four courses of the chef’s food paired with the featured wines—and of course some delectable desserts.